Reciprocity Process

 • A copy of all current EMS certificates, licenses, or registrations.
 These documents should be uploaded at the time you complete your reciprocity application.

-• If unaffiliated with any Maryland EMS Service or only affiliated with a Maryland Licensed Commercial Service, a non-refundable money order or company check, in the amount of $35, made payable to MIEMSS and mailed to the Office of EMS Clinician Services (NO PERSONAL CHECKS ARE ACCEPTED).
+• If unaffiliated with any Maryland EMS Service or a Maryland Licensed Commercial Service, a non-refundable money order or company check, in the amount of $35, made payable to MIEMSS and mailed to the Office of EMS Clinician Services (NO PERSONAL CHECKS ARE ACCEPTED).
 You may call the office at (410) 706‑3666 to pay the fee over the phone.

 4. Must be familiar with the Maryland Medical Protocols.